A healthy smile can be the first step towards a happy life.

-Because children born with clefts have unique oral health needs, it is important that they receive dental care services from professionals familiar with cleft lip and/or palate and that their caregivers are closely involved.
-If their susceptibility to decay is ignored, they may end up losing teeth at an early age.
-This could cause further complications and can adversely affecting chewing, speaking, sleeping and self-esteem, and even compromise the success of cleft surgeries.
+It is therefore vital that these children receive dental care services from professionals familiar with their unique needs and that their caregivers are closely involved.
+If their susceptibility to decay is ignored, they may end up losing teeth at an early age, causing further complications with everything from chewing, speaking, and sleeping to self-esteem.
+It can even jeopardize the success of future cleft surgeries.

-Often referred to as PSIO or NAM (naso-alveolar molding), this treatment may be recommended for children who have moderate to severe cleft lip and/or palate because it has the potential to decrease clefts’ size and effects on the nose.
-If recommended by a surgeon and caregivers agree to the treatment, PSIO is applied when a child is one to six weeks of age and continues until primary cleft surgery is completed.
+Often referred to as PSIO or NAM (naso-alveolar molding), this treatment may be recommended for children with moderate to severe clefts because it has the potential to decrease the cleft's size and effects on the nose.
+If recommended by a surgeon and caregivers agree to the treatment, PSIO is applied when a child is one to six weeks old and continues until they have their first cleft surgery.

-PSIO may include taping across the lip, a palate obturator and/or a device to lift and remodel the cleft nose.
+PSIO may include taping across the lip, a palate obturator, and/or a device to lift and remodel the nose.
 It is usually applied by an orthodontist.
-Caregivers make daily adjustments at home and bring their child for follow-up on a regular basis.
-Studies suggest that PSIO improves immediate cleft surgery outcomes and decreases the need for future cleft revision surgeries.
+Caregivers are expected to make daily adjustments at home and bring their child for follow-up on a regular basis.
+Studies suggest that PSIO improves immediate cleft surgery outcomes and decreases the need for future cleft surgeries.